openharmony/distributedhardware_device_manager/README.md

 Only PIN authentication is supported in the current version.
 To support PIN authentication, an authorization prompt page, a PIN display page, and a PIN input page must be provided.

 Currently, the system does not support the dialog box display through the native layer.
-Therefore, a temporary Feature Ability (FA) is used to display a dialog box.
+Therefore, a temporary ServiceExtensionAbility is used to display a dialog box.

-This FA is called **DeviceManager_UI.hap**, which is preset as a system application.
+This ServiceExtensionAbility is called **DeviceManager_UI.hap**, which is preset as a system application.

 - Compilation and running